bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Bazel provides the pythonic programming language Starlark to implement build system logic.
 Build logic is implemented in rules, aspects, and macros defined in `.bzl`.
-The main distinction the 2 files is that is `BUILD` files are used to define targets by calling macros and rules, and `.bzl` files define the implementation.
+The main distinction the 2 files is that is `BUILD` files are used to define targets by calling macros and rules. `.bzl` files define the implementation.
 A Bazel target is generally an instantiation of a rule in some form.